Skip to main content

 Legal Compliance

-In some cases, landlords are required by law to accommodate service animals or emotional support animals.
+In some cases in the United States, landlords are required by law to accommodate service animals or emotional support animals.
 This is regardless of their pet policy.
 Understanding and implementing the correct animal policy helps landlords stay compliant with these legal requirements.

 Animal Policy in Rental Properties | Alabama Animal Policy